Charles Fraser (ice hockey)

-Charles Everett Fraser (August 9, 1891 – August 9, 1970) was a Canadian ice hockey defenceman who played in one National Hockey League game for the Hamilton Tigers during the 1923–24 NHL season.
+Charles Everett Fraser (August 9, 1891 – August 9, 1970, named Jack Fraser in one source) was a Canadian ice hockey defenceman who played in one National Hockey League game for the Hamilton Tigers during the 1923–24 NHL season.
 He played on December 22, 1923 against the Toronto St. Pats.
 The rest of his career was spent in amateur leagues in Nova Scotia, and he retired in 1925.